 Envirowaste - recycle paper, cardboard and co-mingles recyclables

 Full Circle/Oji Fibre Services - recycle paper and cardboard

 Return to Earth - recycle organic material, pallets, cable drums and untreated waste timber

 Taranaki Drum & Pallet Recycling - recycle drums and pallets

 Electronic waste or e-Waste contains hazardous metals and plastics which can cause harm to the environment and human health if not disposed of appropriately.
 Electronics also contain valuable metals that should be recycled into further products, with correct separation.

-The Taranaki Regional Council recycling guide includes information on e-waste drop off services.
-These are currently available at New Plymouth’s Colson Road Transfer Station and Stratford Transfer Station.
+There are currently available at New Plymouth’s Colson Road Transfer Station and Stratford Transfer Station.
 Charges apply, but are subsidised by the New Plymouth District Council and the Stratford District Council in their respective areas.

 Scrap metal recycling